1973–74 WHA season: Summary

-In June of 1973, the Houston Aeros lured 45-year-old Gordie Howe out of retirement by promising him that he could play with his sons Mark and Marty who were also on the team.
+In June 1973, the Houston Aeros lured 45-year-old Gordie Howe out of retirement by promising him that he could play with his sons Mark and Marty who were also on the team.
 Howe responded by having a 100-point season, leading the team in scoring and helping them finish with the best record in the league.
 The Aeros also received excellent goaltending from Don McLeod and Wayne Rutledge.

 The defending Western Division champion Winnipeg Jets slipped to 4th place with a sub-.500 record.
 The other playoff qualifiers in the West were Minnesota and Edmonton.
 In the East, defending Avco World Trophy champions New England won their second straight division title followed by Toronto, Cleveland, and Chicago.